 There was consideration to undertake an exploratory sub-study in adjudicating procedural MI by the UD type 4a and 5 MI criteria to determine its frequency and prognostic impact in comparison to the protocol definition of procedural MI.
-In this regard, while the sites were required to draw baseline and serial CKMB values for the primary definition, they were asked if possible to also draw troponins at the same times for this purpose.
+In this regard, while the sites were required to draw baseline and serial CKMB values for the primary definition, (DT: This has been responded to, in detail, above) they were asked if possible to also draw troponins at the same times for this purpose.
 This was described as optional in the protocol, but we were hopeful that sufficient troponin data would be available such that the CEC could adjudicate the UDMI type 4a and 5 rates in enough patients for a valid comparison.